nickwkoning/free_anytime_validity/README.md

 This figure can be replicated by running the file [figure1.R](https://github.com/nickwkoning/free_anytime_validity/blob/main/figure1.R)

 ## Figure 2
-This figure can be replicated by running the file [TBA]
+This figure can be replicated by running the file [figure2.R](https://github.com/nickwkoning/free_anytime_validity/blob/main/figure2.R)